 Future students would benefit from researching the following theorists in preparation for the course: Clay Shirky, Van Zoonen and Stuart Hall.

-Component three cross media production /coursework.
+Component 3: Cross media production /coursework.
 Internally assessed and externally moderated 30%.

 Enrichment and Work Experience

 For those looking to enhance their media experience, there are opportunities to carry out work experience placements at the end of the academic year.
 We also encourage you to work on projects throughout the two years to create your media portfolio and to build on confidence in working with others on media projects.
 There are always plenty of opportunities to get involved in some media projects throughout the two years.
-Our staff help and encourage you to obtain work experience within the local media industry.
-The department has strong links with: BBC; Bolton FM; Media City; Chief Productions; Sugar TV; Bolton News.
+There are clubs and extra-curricular activities over the course of the year and we offer a variety of enrichment including contributing to the media magazine, short film awards, screenwriting workshops, workshops with broadcast producers, script writing for radio and presenting on radio (Bolton FM).– recent trips have included a four night trip to Disneyland Paris to attend the Media and Film Live conference, BBC tour at Media City, Industry day at the BBC to create podcasts and gain skills in editing as well as a media industry day in Leeds.
+Our staff will help and encourage you to obtain work experience within the local media industry, we have links with Bolton FM; Media City; Chief Productions; Bolton News; BBC.

 Links with other subjects: